jaspervdv/IFCC/README.md

 ## How to use

-IFCC works as a simple console application.
+The pre-compiled windows executable can be downloaded from the [releases page](https://github.com/jaspervdv/IFCC/releases).
+The executable work as a simple console application.
 It takes 2 input variables: an input path and an optional output path.
 If only the input path is supplied the tool will store the compressed file at the folder of the input path with the filename being the same except for the addition of "_compressed".
 It will show the same behavior if in the explorer an IFC file is dragged into the executable.

 Current supported IFC versions: